 She also previously worked with McClaren on the 2024 single, “by june.”
 V13, who premiered the song, called it her “most confessional single, which is saying a lot considering the fact that she’s never been afraid of hiding her feelings as a songwriter... authenticity is the common ingredient that is threaded throughout her music.
 It’s what makes Gibney such a compelling artist and one that is easy to like.
 Her music is very relatable because it speaks of real experiences and having courage in the face of adversity.”

 “As an artist, I thought I’d always have to put on a show, but I’ve really been surrounded by people who have encouraged my authenticity,” says Gibney.
-“All of my recent and upcoming releases are honest for me and what I’m going through or experiencing.”
+“All of my recent releases were honest for me and what I was going through or experiencing.”

-On social media, too, Gibney has been encouraged to share more of her authentic self — and has been rewarded for it.
-On Instagram, her followers number more than 155,000.
-On TikTok, where she has close to 200,000 followers and her posts have garnered millions of views and almost 18 million likes, she gives fans a peek into the non-music sides of her world.
+On social media, too, as her songs have exposed more and more vulnerability, Gibney has been encouraged to share more of her authentic self — and has been rewarded for it.
+On Instagram, her followers number more than 169,000.
+On TikTok, where she has over 203,000 followers and her posts have garnered millions of views and over 21 million likes, she gives fans a peek into the non-music sides of her world.
 As it turns out, some of her hobbies — baking and cooking, crafting and sewing, and restoring old furniture — are her fans’ hobbies, too, and bonding with them over those shared interests has, in turn, enhanced their connection with her music.

-To further deepen her bond with her fans, Gibney built playlists based around relationship themes.
-On Spotify, those playlists have racked up more than 55,000 followers each and 320,000 followers combined.
+To further deepen her bond with her fans, Gibney built playlists based around very specific relationship themes.
+On Spotify, those playlists have racked up more than 484,00 followers combined.
 Fans can also hear Gibney’s playlists on Amazon Music, Apple Music, and YouTube.

 “Growing up, playlists were my thing; I had a playlist for every single mood, every experience, and they always were really, really close to my heart, and now I get to do it, and people like it and they interact with it,” Gibney explains.
 In a particularly full-circle moment, Gibney’s own music has appeared on playlists curated by Apple Music (New in Country) and Spotify (Fresh Finds, Fresh Finds Country, Young Nashville, New Music Friday Country).